How To Get More Piano Students In 2024

 Yikes.

-Network With Non-Pianists
+Network with Non-Pianists

 Take your friendly neighborhood outreach email and repurpose it for local Kindermusik teachers, guitar teachers, singers, etc. -- people regularly ask for referrals to piano teachers.
 Again, you have nothing to lose by doing so!

-Join Associations Like MTNA
+Join Associations like MTNA

 Is there a referral chair in your local MTNA chapter?
 If so, fire off an email.
 MTNA is also a good way to meet other teachers who can send referrals, if you can survive the luncheons and conference presentations.

-Other Online Piano Lesson Advertising Methods
+Other Online Piano Lesson Advertising Lessons

 While you do need to build a free Yelp listing (and solicit some Yelp reviews) for credibility, please do not get sucked into their paid lead generation service.
 I have tried it so you don’t have to -- it’s terrible.
 Their sales people will call and harass you nonstop, and after several hundred dollars in advertising fees, you may not have a single student to show for it.
 I think the underlying issue here is the type of person who will contact you through Yelp; the persona may be one of a tire-kicker, simply filling out forms left and right to find the cheapest rate.